vplasencia/semaphore-foundry/README.md

 # Semaphore-Foundry template

+> [!WARNING]
+> **There is an issue with deploying Semaphore using Foundry**.
+More context here: https://github.com/semaphore-protocol/semaphore/issues/185#issuecomment-1485049285

 This is a sample Semaphore project that can be used as a template.

 ## Clone the repository